Neuroimmunology-UiO/gather/README.md

 #### Quick Setup (macOS & Linux, via Docker – Recommended for Mac)

-We also provide a Docker image, which has been tested on MAC OS XX and Ubuntu 24.04.1.
+We also provide a Docker image, which has been tested on macOS Sequoia 15.7.1 and Ubuntu 24.04.1.

 Before you begin, ensure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is installed on your system: